modlee-ai/modlee/docs/tutorial.md

     We train the custom model using PyTorch Lightning.

     ```python
-    # Create an instance of the LitModel with the given model
+    # Create an instance of the LitModel with an instance of the SimpleCNN model
+    model = SimpleCNN()
     lit_model = LitModel(model)

     # Initialize the PyTorch Lightning trainer